7 Tips for Recruiting Volunteers We Can Learn From Jesus

 How often do we operate this way?
 We may think we’ll stay with our current church forever, but we need to constantly recruit, teach, and equip laypeople to be able to run our ministry—even if we never leave.
 Like Jesus, we need volunteers.

 Let people know specifically how they can help.
 If children are being turned away because of a lack of volunteers, let people know.
 When potential volunteers can do something that no one else can, tell them.
 If they lack certain skills, teach them.

-4. Jesus clearly set forth qualifications.
+4. Jesus clearly set forth qualifications for recruitment.

 In Matthew 19, a young man asked what it took to be a disciple.
 Jesus answered, “Go and sell all the things you own.
 Give the money to the poor.
 If you do this, you will have a treasure in heaven.
-Then come and follow me!”.
+Then come and follow me!”

 That was a tall order, but it was also honest, demanding, and clear.
 When the disciples decided to follow Jesus, they knew they had to completely leave life as they knew it and give away everything they owned.
 Mark 1 tells us that James and John literally left their father and their friends sitting in the boat when Jesus called them to follow him.

 Don’t be afraid of clearly setting forth your requirements.
 Tell people precisely what’s needed to be an effective volunteer.
 Identify the talents required to be successful.
 Does a person have to read well and be oblivious to the noise of enthusiastic children?
 Is there a second language requirement?
 Are specific time frames of availability an absolute must?
 Is consistency important?
 What can they expect from the children they’ll work with?
 Do they need to own any special tools, equipment, or clothing?
 Are they expected to buy anything?